Road traffic accident claims

 You should however be aware that if negotiations don't reach a settlement, and the matter goes to court, there may be costs consequences on the party who didn't accept the offer, such that they may have to pay additional costs and compensation.
 This can happen if, for example, a party fails to beat an offer made by another party.

-What medical evidence will I need?
+What medical evidence will I need for a road traffic accident claim?

 In order to support your personal injury claim, your lawyer will need to .
 In order to do this, they will have to obtain your medical records and arrange for you to have an examination with an independent medical expert who specialises in providing medical reports for the court.
 This is known as a medico legal report.